-- NSF is pursuing a convergent approach to validate advanced wireless research through its PAWR program, a \$100.0 million public-private partnership comprising \$50.0 million of NSF investment paired with \$50.0 million in cash and in-kind contributions from a wireless consortium of 35 companies.
-With oversight from the NSF-funded PAWR Project Office hosted at US Ignite, Inc., and Northeastern University, PAWR platforms in Salt Lake City, UT; West Harlem, NY; Research Triangle, NC, and Ames, IA, are helping to build core wireless capabilities through creative university partnerships, attracting government and corporate research funding as well as local wireless jobs, and using advanced wireless capabilities to enhance community services and economic development.
-FY 2023 will be the second year when all four PAWR testbeds are expected to be operational and generally available simultaneously to the research community, unleashing the full potential of translational opportunities for advanced wireless R&D. - The PAWR testbeds will continue to benefit from NSF investments in the NSF National Radio Dynamic Zone program under the SII.
-In FY 2023, the PAWR testbeds will support proofs of concept for dynamic spectrum sharing across diverse geographic and spectrum use cases.
+- NSF is pursuing a convergent approach to validate advanced wireless research through its PAWR program, a \$100.0 million public-private partnership comprising \$50.0 million of NSF investment paired with \$50.0 million in funding and in-kind contributions from a wireless consortium of 35 companies.
+With oversight from the NSF-funded PAWR Project Office hosted at US Ignite, Inc., and Northeastern University, PAWR platforms in Salt Lake City, UT; West Harlem, NY; Research Triangle, NC; and Ames, IA, are helping to build core wireless capabilities through creative university partnerships, attracting government and corporate research funding as well as local wireless jobs, and using advanced wireless capabilities to enhance community services and economic development.
+FY 2024 will be the third year when all four PAWR testbeds are fully operational and generally available simultaneously to the research community, unleashing the full potential of translational opportunities for advanced wireless R&D. Moreover, NSF investments through TIP will allow federation of an open-access plane across the four PAWR testbeds, creating an interconnected national network for testing and validation of emerging wireless concepts. - The PAWR testbeds will continue to benefit from NSF investments in the NSF National Radio Dynamic Zone program under the SII.
+In FY 2024, the PAWR testbeds will support proofs of concept for dynamic spectrum sharing across diverse geographic and spectrum use cases. - In FY 2024, NSF will support multiple cross-directorate programs (potentially as public-private partnerships) to support research in advanced networking systems.
+The programs built through these partnerships will seek innovations in networking for connected medical systems, machine learning for high-performance, next-generation networks, airborne and satellite networking, and novel radio frequency spectrum uses.
+The programs are expected to fund collaborative team research that transcends the traditional boundaries of individual disciplines to achieve the program goals.